A 9-step checklist to help protect your family financially when preparing for a new addition.

 For new parents, Kratzer typically suggests a five-year benefit period for long-term disability income insurance coverage as a starting point.
 Expect to pay roughly 1% to 3% of your annual salary in annual premiums.
 And don’t forget coverage for stay-at-home parents.
 From childcare to cleaning to cooking, they provide essential services to your family that would be costly to replace.
 Kratzer points out that Thrivent is currently one of only a few insurers that offers disability income insurance for that group.

-- Work with a financial professional to build your blueprint
+7. Work with a financial advisor to build your blueprint

 Erin and Aaron Wachter have an advisory relationship* with Kratzer.
 They say she has helped them nail down short- and long-term goals, think through timeframes and prioritize—an ongoing process as their lives and goals continue to evolve.
 And Erin says an added bonus she discovered along the way: “Setting aside time to talk with our financial professional on a regular basis.
 That was really helpful because, in everyday life, it’s just hard to find the time.”